 Sitting all day at a desk, on an airplane or in a car can wreak havoc on employees’ backs, hips, necks and shoulders.
 These quick and easy workplace stretches can be done while seated or standing at a desk.

-- Jog in place: Beat the inevitable midday slump with a midday march.
+Beat the inevitable midday slump with a midday march.
 Allow employees to stand up and march or jog in place.
-Even just a few short minutes of exercise can increase blood flow, respiration and energy levels.
+Even just a few short minutes of exercise can increase blood flow, respiration and energy levels exercise.

 When beginning a stretching regimen, as with all exercise programs, encourage employees to first discuss their health with a physician.
 Remind them to start slow and never stretch to the point of pain.
 Provide helpful tips on a paper mouse pad.
 Banners and retractable signs (#C103816) imprinted with visual directions may remind employees to stretch.
 Make regular announcements urging workers to get up and move or give them a logo’d, magnetic timer as a reminder to stretch throughout the day.